iVP-GmbH/iVP-gitbook/home/ivp-customer-service/create-feature-request.md

 **Attachments**
 Add attachments to your report to complement your description.
 For our developers, are the following files particularly helpful:
 - Log files
-- Memory files (.PLAN / .HFC)
+- Save files (.PLAN / .HFC)
 - Screenshots and videos

 **Share with**
 This field specifies with whom you want to share your request.
-It allows other key users to see your request and avoids duplication.
+It allows other key users to see your report and avoids duplication.